harsh541/AngularLibrary/README.md

 # AngularLibrary
-To learn Angular and Typescript I self built a library that uses HTTP requests within in code.
+To learn Angular and Typescript I self-taught myself to build a library with HTTP requests to collect data from the Azure (Microsoft) cloud.

 Note: This Webapplication is done with the latest Angular.